Academic Catalog

 Workshop student short fiction assignments as a group

-7. E-portfolios/blogs/wiki for sharing student works in progress; provide feedback from fellow students and faculty in a collaborative manner, and to demonstrate mastery, comprehension, application, and synthesis of a given set of concepts
+E-portfolios/blogs/wiki for sharing student works in progress, providing feedback, and to demonstrate mastery, comprehension, application, and synthesis of a given set of concepts

 Representative Text(s) and Other Materials